-We are still seeking additional platinum-level members, so if you are interested, here is the deal: The ask is $350,000 which will be paid back over a 20 year period and should achieve a 4% IRR.
+We are still seeking additional platinum-level members, so if you are interested, here is the deal: The ask is $350,000 which will be paid back over a 20 year period and should achieve a 8.5% IRR.
 Further, it takes 12 such sponsors to make each schooner possible, and we will set aside 85% of the loan in escrow until such time as we get twelve sponsors and order a boat.
-While some may argue that 4% is perhaps not a stellar return on investment, your funds are the very thing that will make this Club possible.
+While some may argue that 8.5% is perhaps not a stellar return on investment, your funds are the very thing that will make this Club possible.
 We are seeking those with a will to make this Club a reality!
-No sponsors, no Club!
-It is also a lot cheaper than buying a boat (Click here for several current examples of boat purchase/ownership costs) and has at least a small return as opposed to the pure depreciation of owning a boat yourself.
+No sponsors, no Club.
+Return aside, investing in the Club is a lot cheaper than buying a boat (Click here for several current examples of boat purchase/ownership costs) and has at least a small return as opposed to the pure depreciation of owning a boat yourself.
 In exchange, you are offered the highest level of membership in the Club with commensurately more points, recognition and benefits!
 If being a Platinum-level member sounds like something you would like to do, please contact us for more details.

 Tell me more about the points system?
 How do I use it?